mozilla/Overscripted-Data-Analysis-Challenge/analyses/2019_03_aliamcami_value_analyses/README.md

 ##
 The top 46745 gratest value_len are valid JSONs, that is 9.35% of the filtered sample (value_len > mean) and 0,41% of the original 10% sample.

 ---
+## Correlation of location_domain and value

+- One domain produces multiple JSONs
+- One JSON is usually (99.9%) produced by a single domain.

+###

+- One domain can produce values there are both Json or not, but most produce only one type
+- Most of the domains that produce a single type produces JSON type.

+---

 # Future questions

 ## About JSONs:
-- **The JSON values are always from the same location or related domains?**
+- **The JSON values are always from the same location or related domains?***
-- **Are there a set of location domains that always produces a JSON?**
+- **Are there a set of location domains that always produces a JSON?***
 - Does the JSON values follow a structure pattern?
 What pattern?
 - What data does the JSON hold?
 Is there any pattern on content?
 - Do they have nested JSON?
 Css?
 Html?
 Javascript?
 Recursive study on JSON properties.

 - Is a JSON's structure for a single script_url domain always the same?
 - Is every JSON with the same structure produced by the same script_url domain?

+<sub> *See notebook 'isJson_Quantitative_Comparasion.ipynb' for more information<sub>

 ## General
 I'm think some things here maybe a crawler investigation or just wiki reading, since someone may have already described and explained.
 I just need to find, read and understand it.